AidymyrovaNadi/kpievents/README.md

 ## What is KPIEvents?

-KPIEvents is a KPI events calendar that structures all university events.
+KPIEvents is calendar that structures all events in KPI.

 -------------------------------------------------
 ## Minimum plan

-- __Taking data from the database and showing it to the user.__
+- Create simple user-friendly calendar.

-- __Editing existing events in the calendar with authorization, which is divided into administrators and editors.__
+- Editing existing events in the calendar with authorization, which is divided into administrators and editors.

-- __Administrator's review of submittet events by editors.__
+- Administrator's review of submittet events by editors.

+- Telegram bot with everyday reminders about upcoming events

 ## Advanced plan

 - Tags assignment (organizer, venue, theme).

-- Submitted events review in separate Telegram Bot.
+- Submitted events reviewing in separate Telegram Bot.

-- Agenda in picture.
+- Administrators and editors could edit events directly on the main page.